LinkedIn data

 AI talent concentration

 The counts of AI talent are used to calculate talent concentration metrics.
 For example, AI talent concentration at the country level is calculated using the counts of AI talent vis-a-vis the counts of LinkedIn members in that country.
 As such, AI talent concentration metrics may be influenced by a country’s LinkedIn coverage and should be used with caution.
-For example, as of 2021 1 in every 10 LinkedIn members in India is classified as AI talent, which is a result of LinkedIn’s biased coverage in that country.

 Since it also encompasses LinkedIn members with AI job titles – as opposed to only LinkedIn members with AI skills on their profiles – AI talent is considered to be a more comprehensive measure than AI skills.